Now Reading

 How many meridians are there?

-There are twelve primary meridians, each of which is associated with a specific internal organ or physiological function.
-These meridians run along the surface of the skin and can be accessed through acupressure or acupuncture techniques.
-Tapping means to sti the meridian points without needling, making it a non-invasive and gentle form of therapy.
+Twelve primary meridians are associated with a specific internal organ or physiological function.
+These meridians run along the skin’s surface and can be accessed through acupressure or acupuncture.

 The meridian focus points used in tapping include the top of the head, the inner and outer eyebrows, the chin, the collarbone, and the side of the hand.
 Each of these points is associated with a specific meridian and internal organ.

-Tapping on them is thought to focus and stimulate the flow of energy in that meridian.
+Tapping on them is thought to focus and stimulate the energy flow in that meridian.

 Tapping points and their corresponding meridians: